Ivan Lefkovits

-Ivan Lefkovits (born 21 January 1937 in Prešov) is a Czechoslovak-born Swiss immunologist.
+Ivan Lefkovits (born 21 January 1937 in Prešov) is a Czechoslovak-born Swiss immunologist and a founding member of the Basel Institute for Immunology.

 Life

 In 1944, Lefkovits was deported with his older brother Paul and his mother to Ravensbrück.
 Paul was killed there during the “Mitwerda” action, while Ivan and his mother were transferred to Bergen-Belsen.
 They were liberated in 1945 by the British Army.
 The rest of the Lefkovits family perished in the Holocaust.

-From 1956 to 1961 he studied chemistry at the University of Chemistry and Technology in Prague.
+From 1956 to 1961 he studied chemistry at the University of Chemistry and Technology, Prague.
 After study at the Institute of Microbiology of the Czechoslovak Academy of Sciences and a two-year research stay (1965–1967) at the Laboratorio Internazionale di Genetica e Biofisica (LIGB) in Naples, he received his PhD in molecular biology in 1967.
 That year he emigrated to Germany, where at the Paul-Ehrlich-Institut under Niels Kaj Jerne he headed the basic research group in immunology.

-In 1969 he was tasked with establishing the Basel Institute for Immunology (BII) and worked there until its closure in 2001.
-Thereafter, until 2012, he led the proteomics working group in the Department of Biomedicine at the University Hospital Basel.
+In 1969 he was tasked with establishing the Basel Institute for Immunology (BII) and became one of its founding members.
+He worked at the institute until its closure in 2001, playing a central role in its scientific development, organization, and international character.
+Thereafter, until 2012, he led the proteomics working group in the Department of Biomedicine at the University Hospital of Basel.

-Lefkovits was assistant professor (1979) and professor (1989–2001) at Philipps University Marburg and a visiting professor at the Sir William Dunn School of Pathology, Oxford (1977), at Hôpital Necker, Paris (1999), at Erasmus University Rotterdam (2002), and at the Trudeau Institute in Saranac Lake, New York (2004).
+Lefkovits was assistant professor (1979) and professor (1989–2001) at Philipps University of Marburg and a visiting professor at the Sir William Dunn School of Pathology, University of Oxford (1977), at Necker–Enfants Malades Hospital (Paris) (1999), at Erasmus University Rotterdam (2002), and at the Trudeau Institute, Saranac Lake, New York (2004).

 From 1991 to 1994 he taught immunology courses at Charles University and at the Czechoslovak Academy of Sciences, as well as at the Central European Summer School of Immunology in Pieštany, České Budějovice, Košice and Prague.